plone/training/docs/volto_customization/custom_block.md

 Let's create a volto block that will display weather information for Eibar.
 For this we can use <a target="_blank" href="https://open-meteo.com/">Open-Meteo API</a>.
 Open-Meteo is an open-source weather API and offers free access for non-commercial use.
 No API key required.

-Creating a basic block in Volto, involves several steps.
+Creating a basic block in Volto involves several steps.
 Below, I'll outline the steps to create a Volto block that displays the weather forecast in Eibar.

 1. **Setup Your Volto Project:** If you haven't already, set up a Volto project.
 You can use the instructions presented in [Installation -> Bootstrap a new Volto project](installation.md#bootstrap-a-new-volto-project) section.